EmmaDawsonDev/tdd-meetup/README.md

 - As a logged in website user I want to be able to unregister from a meetup in case I'm no longer able to attend
     - If registered, the meetup detail page will show an unregister button
     - Clicking the button will remove the user from the list of attendees
-    - The attendee total will reduce by 1
+    - The number of places left will increase by 1
     - The attend button will show again once the user has unregistered

-- As a logged in website user I want to be able to see which meetups I'm registered for so that I can keep track of them
+- As a logged in website user I want to be able to see which meetups I'm registered for so that I can keep track of them (see note below row 145)
     - My meetups page shows a list of meetups the user is attending
     - My meetups page shows a list of meetups the user has attended
     - My meetups page shows a list of meetups the user is organising